-It’s also worth noting that we get plenty of rain in Ireland, so it is common to see a rainbow on the emerald isle!
+It’s also worth noting that we get plenty of rain in Ireland, so it is common to see a rainbow on the Emerald Isle!

-Merrows: the Irish Symbols of Fairies
+Merrows: Irish Symbols of Fairies

-Merrow is another one of the interesting symbols of Ireland.
-In fact, they are also popular in Scottish culture.
-Those creatures are the equivalent of other cultures’ mermaids and mermen.
-Even the world itself comes from two Irish words, Muir, which means the sea, and Oigh, which means a maid.
-While there were males of those creatures, they were mostly females, who seduced the mortals with their beauty.
+The Merrow is another one of the exciting symbols of Ireland.
+They are also popular in Scottish culture.
+These creatures are the Irish mythology equivalent of other cultures’ mermaids and mermen.
+Even the world itself comes from two Irish words: Muir, which means the sea, and Oigh, which translates to maid.

 Intermarriage of Merrows and Mortals

-When the merrow reaches a shore, she abandons her cape in order to walk on the shore.
-If a man finds her abandoned cape and hides it, she is forced to become his wife.
-They are considered as symbols of wealth since they own the treasures from shipwrecks.
+When the merrow reaches a shore, she abandons her cape in order to walk on land.
+According to the tales, if a man finds her abandoned cape and hides it, she is forced to become his wife.
+They are considered symbols of wealth since they own the treasures from shipwrecks.

 Merrows in Other Cultures

-Again, the cultures of the modern world perceive mermaids as creatures with an upper human body and fish tails.
-We are unsure of where this mermaid’s belief first originated, but such an appearance was not among the symbols of Ireland.
+Again, the cultures of the modern world perceive mermaids as creatures with an upper human body and fishtails.
+We are unsure where this portrayal of a mermaid first originated, but such an appearance was not among the symbols of Ireland.

-In Scottish cultures as we have mentioned, Merrows are believed to be shapeshifters called selkies.
+In Scottish cultures, as we have mentioned, Merrows are believed to be shapeshifters called selkies.
 They are human beings that have the ability to shed their skin and turn into seals.

 Leprechauns – Symbols of Ireland

 Just like we previously mentioned, Leprechauns are famous for having pots of gold.
-They usually tell their catchers to go find these pots by tracking down the end of the rainbows.
-The legend of the leprechauns invoked the rainbows to be among the most important symbols of Ireland.
+They usually tell their captors to go find these pots by tracking down the end of the rainbows.
+The legend of the leprechauns led to the rainbows being among the most important symbols of Ireland.

-Their depiction is usually a bearded dwarf in a green costume.
+Their depiction is usually that of a bearded dwarf in a green costume.
 This is another reason why green is seen as a symbol of Ireland.
 More characteristics of the Leprechauns include their love of music and dancing.

-They are also popular for being the world’s best shoe menders.
-In fact, they can be quite fun sometimes as they love performing all types of pranks.
-However, that does not change their sly nature which they are famous for.
+They are also famous for being the world’s best shoe menders.
+They can be quite fun sometimes as they love performing all types of pranks.
+However, that does not change their sly nature, which they are famous for.